Army Veteran Alvin Hodges to be Featured on Close Up Radio

 Always making God his highest priority has easily graced Mr. Hodges with countless blessings.
 By cultivating gratitude and putting the Lord first we will graciously fulfill our purpose and joyfully experience the wonderful life God has planned for us.

-Close Up Radio will feature Alvin Hodges in an interview with Jim Masters on Wednesday August 21st at 10am EST and with Doug Llewelyn on Tuesday August 27th at 10am EST
+Close Up Radio will feature Alvin Hodges in a two-part interview with Jim Masters on Thursday August 22nd at 1pm EST and on Tuesday August 27th at 10am EST

 Listen to the show on BlogTalkRadio